 Jessica Jones Season One (2015).
 Alcoholic superhero-turned-PI Jessica Jones fights Killgrave, a man who can control others’ minds, including hers.
 This is a really great piece of work, and the psychological angle of Jessica’s trauma from her time with Killgrave is really well-expressed.
 And he’s just a great villain himself.
-And dead, of course.
+And dead by the end, of course.
 Because Marvel.

 Luke Cage Season Two (2018).
 The second season improves on the first in every way, while managing not to have to make the stakes huge while embracing a theme of family that remains meaningful throughout.
 The crime war in Harlem is fantastically portrayed, and Bushmaster is a terrific foe on a par with Black Panther’s Killmonger, and the villainous Black Mariah is better and more well-rounded than ever.
 The addition of Danny Rand late in the season actually saved it from the usual “three episodes too long” syndrome that plagues all of the other Netflix shows – in fact his performance here makes me much more sanguine about a new season of Iron Fist.